This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 sudo apt install openssh-server printf "PasswordAuthentication no\nPubkeyAuthentication yes" | sudo tee -a /etc/ssh/sshd_config sudo systemctl restart sshd.service

-The first line installs openssh-server
+The first line installs openssh-server which is what will run

 in the background and accept ssh connections from clients.
 In the second

-line, we edit the /etc/ssh/sshd_config
+line, we edit the /etc/ssh/sshd_config by adding

 configuration options to the end of the file.
 These configuration options